How Case Management Tools Can Help Your Law Firm Project Manage

 Many lawyers hesitate to go remote or hybrid simply because they don‘t know whether their staff will still work (and bill) like they did in a physical office.
 When the partner can’t pop into the associate’s office randomly throughout the day, how can they project-manage the employee’s workload?
 Can they truly rely on the staff to capture their time when they are working from home?

 You don’t need to go full-on Big Brother to make sure your staff is doing their jobs.
-Instead, technology like Smokeball’s Automatic Time Tracking feature allows you to gather insights from your staff’s activity within the case management system.
+Instead, technology like Smokeball’s Automatic Time Tracking feature allows you to gather insights from your staff’s activity within the law firm project management system.
 You can see when a paralegal spent 15 minutes sending out emails to clients, or when an associate spent two hours drafting responses to discovery.
 And if certain members of your legal team are overworked or underutilized, project-manage their tasks by re-assigning through Smokeball’s Legal Tasks + Workflows.

 This technology benefits not only the partner looking at profitability, but also the associate billing on the case.
 Attorneys won’t get behind on tracking their time and wait until the end of the week (or month) to document their hours.
 (It’s me, I’m that attorney).
 Instead, Smokeball tracks your work in real time, creating a document that displays all your billable time for the day.
 You’re able to capture more of your hours, and they’re automatically logged for you!
-This is a major, major benefit that helps lessen the stress of remote work.
+This is a major, major benefit of case management tools that helps lessen the stress of remote work.

 Pain point #3: No centralized information system